 WAR Hawk 2.0 competed in the 2019 Season 4 of BattleBots that will air on the Discovery Channel.
 We'll post more photos and videos after our matches are televised to avoid spoilers.

 The entire model was detailed out in Solidworks.
 A top-down build approach meant that small design tweaks would propagate to all parts of the model and made updating production files quick and efficient .
 The drive pod were designed at bolted together 6061 panels, this allowed for a good mixture of strength and serviceability as we could easily swap out damaged outer panels.
 The center frame was water jet from AR400 plate and welded together to form the different weapon modules of the robot.
-The welded construction here gave us the best strength to weight ratio but requires more time to repair.
+The welded construction here gave us a robust attacking front that could be quickly repaired with a grinder and welder in the pits.

 Mad Catter competed in the 2019 Season 4 of BattleBots that will air on the Discovery Channel.
 It is the second robot I designed and helped at the 2019 BattleBots tournament.
 We'll post more photos and videos after our matches are televised to avoid spoilers.